AxiSEMunity/AxiSEM3D/doc/Installation.md

 This will create `eigen-master` under the current directory.

 <strong>NOTE</strong>: AxiSEM3D requires Eigen 3.3.9 or above, but the current stable version is 3.3.7 (up to July 22, 2020).
-Therefore, the above step is essential even you have installed Eigen using package managers such anaconda
+Therefore, the above step is essential even you have installed Eigen using a package manager such as anaconda or pip.